Together Frankfort - Our History

 First we conducted an organizational meeting, working in small groups to define our priorities.
 These are:

 1. Increased civic engagement, particularly focused on specific national policies, with an emphasis on environmental protection and management, healthcare, campaign finance and "dark money," and racial discrimination.

 2. Improving voter participation & voter education on public issues;

 3. Educating citizens toward improved communications with elected officials about our concerns; and

 On May 15, 2017 we launched our "Summer Study on the Impact of Money in Politics," with a briefing by U.S. Rep. John Yarmuth.

 The Summer Study activities have included an open discussion on Jane Meyer's Dark Money (May 23), and workshops on the various strategies to curb the impact of money on elections.

 We communicate through periodic"Action Alerts" and "Updates," which are e-mailed to anyone who has attended our meetings or have asked to be on the 300+ mailing list.
-We maintain a public Facebook page (over 1200 "likes,"), a private Facebook group page for internal communications, a twitter account, a YouTube site, and work to keep this website updated.
+We maintain a public Facebook page (almost 2,000 "likes,"), a private Facebook group page for internal communications, a twitter account, a YouTube site, and work to keep this website updated.

 The organizational structure of Together Frankfort changes and evolves to meet organizational objectives, as defined by member interest.
 Currently, Together Frankfort is organized into a committee structure.
 Our Coordinators and Committees meet to plan general meetings, events, & to coordinate travel to rallies, protests, and town halls conducted by our Members of Congress.